Unseen Work: A Definition and Diagnostic for Complex Systems

 It is not formally allocated time, authority or resources.

-It is described as a personal quality rather than a role function
+It is described as a personal quality rather than a structural function

 (“she’s just very organised”, “he’s good with people”).It prevents problems rather than producing visible outputs.

-It sits between roles or falls outside position descriptions.
+It sits between roles or falls outside formal responsibility.

 It is picked up by the same reliable people.